-Specialty Background and Intent: Nurses, physician assistants, advanced practice providers, pharmacists, social workers, child-life specialists, physical and occupational therapists, speech and language therapists, audiologists, respiratory therapists, psychologists, and dieticians are examples of professional personnel who may be part of the interprofessional teams.
+Subspecialty-Specific Background and Intent: Nurses, physician assistants, advanced practice providers, pharmacists, social workers, child-life specialists, physical and occupational therapists, speech and language therapists, audiologists, respiratory therapists, psychologists, and dieticians are examples of professional personnel who may be part of the interprofessional teams.

 VI.E.3.
-Transitions of Care

-VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
-(Core)

-VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
-(Core)

-VI.E.3.c) Programs must ensure that fellows are competent in

-communicating with team members in the hand-over process.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. ^(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety. ^(Core) VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-off process.

-(Outcome)

-VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and fellows currently responsible for care.
-(Core)

-VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
-(Core)